 - Spice up your smoothie or soup by adding arugula to the mix.

-- Sauté arugula with onion and garlic in olive oil and serve as a side dish or add it to cooked pasta or a whole grain like farro.
+Once you've got your sauteed arugula, use it as a side dish, as a salad base or add it to cooked pasta or a whole grain like farro.

 Alternatives to Arugula